Bursting with fresh raspberry flavour and sweet white chocolate, these tall, moist muffins are delicious and so easy to make!

 As mentioned in my other muffin recipes, I’ve learned a little trick for getting those big ol’ muffin tops.
 By baking the muffins at high temperature initially, this causes the muffins to rise more quickly.
 Then by dropping the temperature after just five minutes, this bakes the muffins through whilst maintaining those high tops!

-Natural Raspberry Flavour
+Natural Raspberry Flavour in Muffins

 I’ve squeezed as many raspberries into this recipe as I can without the muffins ending up soggy.
 The raspberry flavour is all-natural with no extracts required.